 Students admitted to Piedmont College have an average unweighted GPA of 3.5.

 Out of all students that were admitted, 71% submitted a class rank.
 At Piedmont College 13% of students ranked in the top 10% of their graduating class in high school, 39% were in the top 25% and 81% were in the top 50%.

 At Piedmont College, student GPAs fall in the following ranges.

 |3.75 and 3.99||28%|

 |3.25 and 3.49||22%|

-Piedmont College has a test optional admissions policy.
+Piedmont College does not have a test optional admissions policy.
 Test optional schools allow students to choose if they want to submit ACT or SAT scores with their applications or not.